awasisto/dfuc/README.md

      dfuc
    ```

-   dfuc uses AdGuard DNS `94.140.14.14,94.140.15.15` by default.
+   dfuc uses AdGuard DNS `94.140.14.14` and `94.140.15.15` by default.
 You can specify your preferred DNS servers by setting
-   the `DNS` environment variable using the `-e` option.
+   the `DNS1` and `DNS2` environment variables using the `-e` option.

 5. On the device you want to use the DNS service provided by dfuc, set its DNS server to the IP address of the machine
    running dfuc